Multi Tasking Fans in Bathrooms

-Multi tasking products seem like a good idea and the packaging has you believing that it’s a great idea and too good to pass up.
+Multi tasking products for bathrooms and other wet areas seem like a good idea and the promotional presentation has you believing that it’s a great idea and too good to pass up.

 For instance, you have a product that combines a light fitting, with a fan, you will find it requires a compromise in the appearance of the light fitting and the noise and performance of the fan.
 Added to this the product will inevitably be made in plastic and when touched in due course for one reason or another will break and require replacing….when you get around to it.